bradygaster-zz/downr/src/wwwroot/posts/what-edwards-should-have-said/index.md

 ---

 according, of course, to
-<a>The Rude Pundit</a> . not quite work-safe. hell, neither is cnn most mornings any more.
+<a href="http://rudepundit.blogspot.com/2004/10/what-edwards-should-say-rude-version.html">The Rude Pundit</a> . not quite work-safe. hell, neither is cnn most mornings any more.